DALAI-project/Train_document_classification/README.md

 ### Parameters related to training and validation data

-By default, the code expects the following folder structure, where training and validation data for each document class/type is placed in a separate folder named using a numeric value (1,2,3...):
+By default, the code expects the following folder structure, where training and validation data for each document class/type is placed in a separate folder named with a numeric value (1,2,3...):

 ```
 ├──fault_detection